mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/workspaces/applications/catalog-applications/application-deployment/index.md

     someField: someValue
     ```

-1. Confirm the details are correct, and then select the `Deploy` button.
+1. Confirm the details are correct, and then select the **Enable** button.

 For all applications, you must provide a display name and an ID which is automatically generated based on what you enter for the display name, unless or until you edit the ID directly.
 The ID must be compliant with [Kubernetes DNS subdomain name validation rules](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#dns-subdomain-names).

-Alternately, you can use the [CLI](#deploy-the-application-using-the-cli) to deploy your catalog applications.
+Alternately, you can use the [CLI](#enable-the-application-using-the-cli) to enable your catalog applications.

-## Deploy the application using the CLI
+## Enable the application using the CLI

 See [workspace catalog applications](/dkp/kommander/2.2/workspaces/applications/catalog-applications/#workspace-catalog-applications) for the list of available applications that you can deploy on the attached cluster.

-1. Deploy a supported application to [your existing attached cluster](../../../../clusters/attach-cluster/) with an `AppDeployment` resource.
+1. Enable a supported application to deploy to [your existing attached cluster](../../../../clusters/attach-cluster/) with an `AppDeployment` resource.

-1. Within the `AppDeployment`, define the `appRef` to specify which `App` to deploy:
+1. Within the `AppDeployment`, define the `appRef` to specify which `App` to enable:

     ```yaml
     cat <<EOF | kubectl apply -f -